pyca/cryptography/docs/fernet.rst

     .. versionadded:: 0.7

     This class implements key rotation for Fernet.
-It takes a ``list`` of :class:`Fernet` instances, and implements the same API:
+It takes a ``list`` of :class:`Fernet` instances, and implements the same API with the exception of one additional method: :meth:`MultiFernet.rotate`:

     .. doctest::